mikependon/RepoDB/README.md

  - It has massive ORM operations.
  - It has Async operations.
  - It has Multi-ResultSet query operations.
- - It has Linq Expressions support.
- - It has Dynamic supports in most operations.
- - It has an extensible Database Helpers.
- - It has Tracing capability.
  - It has Type mapping.
  - It has Query Hints.
+ - It has built-in Repositories.
+ - It has Dynamic Expressions support.
+ - It has Linq Expressions support.
  - It has Table-Based call operations.
+ - It has an extensible Tracers.
+ - It has an extensible Database Helpers.
+ - It has an extensible DB Operation Providers.
  - It has an extensible Statement Builders.
- - It has a built-in Repositories.
  - It has ADO.NET transaction supports.
  - It is always free!